T of C

 Footnotes (Shorthand references are explained on a separate page)

-1. Qiu Hong illustrated tablature (秋鴻圖譜冊)
+1. Qiu Hong illustrated tablature from "Zithers of the Forbidden City" (故宮古琴圖典:秋鴻圖譜冊)

 I have seen a facsimile edition of this, but references here are to the version that comprises Section 3 of 故宮古琴圖典 Zithers of the Forbidden City.
-In addition to images of qin and associated materials from the collection of the 故宮博物院藏 Museum of the Forbidden City, the book has reprinted the tablature and paintings for Qiu Hong.
+In addition to images of qin and associated materials from the collection of the 故宮博物院 Museum of the Forbidden City, the book has reprinted the tablature and paintings for Qiu Hong.

-The introduction on page 198 of Zithers of the Forbidden City says:
+The introduction on page 198 says:

 古琴曲「秋鴻」圖譜冊